Signs that you have Treatment Resistant Depression (TRD) in Boston

 If You’re Unable to Tolerate Antidepressant Medication Due to Side Effects

 Many individuals are not able to tolerate antidepressants due to the side effects, like weight gain and low libido, and choose to stop taking their medication.
-If the side effects of your antidepressant are unpleasant and affecting your daily life in an unpleasant way, talk to your doctor.
+If the side effects of your antidepressant are unpleasant and affecting your daily life in an unpleasant way, talk to your doctor in Boston.
 It can be difficult to know if you have treatment-resistant depression or if you’re merely treatment intolerant.
 Your doctor will need to evaluate your symptoms to determine whether you may have treatment-resistant depression.

 If you’re experiencing adverse side effects, talk to your doctor before making any changes to your medication.
 If you stop taking an antidepressant medication suddenly, you may have recurrence or worsening of depressive symptoms.
 You may also risk experiencing severe withdrawal symptoms that can include: